microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

   * Fetching is load balanced across multiple frames
 5. List prefab pooling
   * Prefabs are reused and repopulated to reduce GC and instantiation time.
+6. Static or dynamic elements can be themed at runtime.

 Functionality on the roadmap: